Difference Between Beltline and Corridor

 Formal Letter to SE MN APT Committee:

-County Engineer Paul Sponholz submitted a formal letter to the Southeast Minnesota Area Transportation Planning (APT) Committee to transfer the federal funds off the ESC project, bypassing the County Commissioners and acting 12 days before they had the oppertunity to discuss.Â
+The County Engineer submitted a formal letter to the Southeast Minnesota Area Transportation Planning (APT) Committee to transfer the federal funds off the ESC project, bypassing the County Commissioners and acting 12 days before they had the oppertunity to discuss, and on the same day residents' GoFundMe was fully funded. Â

 April 1, 2025